Idukki

 How to add social proof without slowing your store

-Why social-proof widgets get heavy
+Why do social-proof widgets get heavy?

 • They load everything upfront, all the media, even what is far below the fold.